 - A large list containing various apache modules will open.
 Here, you need to find and tick the “ssl” checkbox, and then click the Enable Selected Modules button

 - It may take a few seconds until the Apache Webserver’s main page loads.
-When it’s ready, select the Create virtual host and add the following parameters:
+When it’s ready, select Create virtual host and add the following parameters:

 - Port: select port 443 (the default port for HTTPS connection)